ozchamo/YAKKO/README.md

 - a box with enough RAM such that you can build:
     - 3 node clusters in a server with 32GB RAM (I've succeeded on a box with 24GB but it's old and the CPU gets in the way :)
     - 5 node clusters on 48GB/64GB (3 masters + 2 workers) with plenty RAM to spare
-- RHEL8 or FEDORA 31 (well, latest is what I have used) - project cockpit is a good (hungry) friend (RHEL 8.3 and Fedora 33 have been tested)
+- RHEL 8.2 or FEDORA 32 (RHEL 8.3 and Fedora 33 have been tested)
+- Project cockpit is a good (and hungry) friend
 - access to the ol' internet of course

 How do I use this?